Blendify/blender-manual/trunk/blender_docs/manual/physics/cloth/settings/cloth_settings.rst

 #.
 Set the armature to its bind pose.
 #.
 Model clothing that encloses but does not penetrate the character's mesh.
 #.
 Parent the clothing objects to the armature.
 The armature will now have several child meshes bound to it.
 #.
-Create a new vertex group on each cloth object for its pinned vertices
+Create a new vertex group on each cloth object for its pinned vertices.
 #.
 Add vertexes to be pinned to this vertex group and give these vertices non-zero weights
    (you probably want weight = 1).
    For example the belt area of the tunic would be in the vertex group and have weight one.
 #.
 Designate the clothing objects as "cloth" in the Physics tab of the Properties editor.
    Make sure the Cloth Modifier is below the Armature Modifier in the modifier stack.
-#. press the *Pinning of Cloth* button in the *Cloth* panel and select the vertex group.
+#.
+Press the *Pinning of Cloth* button in the *Cloth* panel and select the vertex group.
 #.
 Designate the character's mesh as "collision" object in the Physics tab of the Properties editor.
 #.
 The clothing is now ready.
 Non-pinned vertices will be under control of the Cloth modifier.
    Pinned vertices will be under control of the Armature modifier.